Mary Beth Carozza

-Mary Beth Carozza (born February 13, 1961) is an American politician who is a Republican member of the Maryland Senate, representing District 38.
+Mary Beth Carozza (born February 13, 1961) is an American politician who is a Republican member of the Maryland Senate, representing District 38 since 2019.
 She previous represented District 38C in the Maryland House of Delegates from 2015 to 2019.

+Born in Baltimore and raised on Maryland's Eastern Shore, Carozza graduated from Catholic University of America.
+She began her career working as a congressional staffer for various Republican U.S. senators and U.S. representatives before serving as the deputy assistant secretary of defense for legislative affairs under U.S. Defense Secretary Donald Rumsfeld and as a deputy chief of staff to Maryland Governor Bob Ehrlich.
+Carozza was elected to the Maryland House of Delegates in 2014, serving for one term before being elected to the Maryland Senate in 2018, defeating Democratic incumbent Jim Mathias.

 Early life and career

 Carozza was born in Baltimore on February 13, 1961, to Tony and Mary Pat Carozza.
 Her family moved to the Eastern Shore when she was in the fifth grade and spent her summers working in her parents' business, Beefy's.
 After graduating from Stephen Decatur High School, Carozza attended the Catholic University of America on a tennis scholarship, where she received a Bachelor of Arts degree in political philosophy and a Master of Arts degree in American government.

 After graduating from Catholic University, Carozza worked as a staffer for congressional Republicans, including U.S. Senators William Cohen and Susan Collins, and U.S. Representatives Mike DeWine, Dave Hobson and Steve Stivers.
 She worked as deputy assistant secretary of defense for legislative affairs for Secretary Donald Rumsfeld from 2001 to 2003.
 Carozza was at The Pentagon during the September 11 attacks, during which she laid out body bags around the American Airlines Flight 77 crash site and helped Secretary Rumsfeld prepare for a press briefing on the attacks.
 From 2003 to 2007, she worked as a deputy chief of staff to Governor Bob Ehrlich, where she got to know Larry Hogan, Ehrlich's appointments secretary.